analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 The description directive sets the HTML meta description tag required by search engines for good SEO.

-The content should be up to 160 characters, if it exceeds this length, a warning is raised.
-If not present, try to use the page's first paragraph as the content for HTML meta description.
+The content should be up to 160 characters; if it exceeds this length, a warning is raised.
+If not present, the page's first paragraph is used as the content for the HTML meta description.

 .. code:: rst